 The Sex in the Dark event was scheduled to take place on Oct.
 17 from 7-8 p.m. and was meant to be a place “where people [could] freely ask questions about sex that they maybe have never had the chance to ask,” explained Bailey Wilmeth, outgoing president of Whitworth’s Generation Action chapter.
 The plan was for students to submit questions anonymously for a panel of Whitworth community members to answer.

-The mission of their organization and event is to provide “everybody access [to] these resources [sexual and reproductive health resources] regardless of race, religion, gender, sexual orientation and identity,” said co-president Lizzie Burns, “not just heterosexual sexual education, but also LGBTQ education.”
+The mission of their organization and event is to provide “everybody access [to] these resources [sexual and reproductive health resources] regardless of race, religion, gender, sexual orientation and identity,” said co-president Lizzie Berns, “not just heterosexual sexual education, but also LGBTQ education.”

 “This was supposed to be an education event and not a persuasion-type event.
-[A space] to get your questions answered and to figure out what I need to be doing to keep myself safe and what I need to have my partner keep doing to keep myself safe, instead of bringing the narrative of that you’re supposed to be abstinent until marriage,” Burns explained.
+[A space] to get your questions answered and to figure out what I need to be doing to keep myself safe and what I need to have my partner keep doing to keep myself safe, instead of bringing the narrative of that you’re supposed to be abstinent until marriage,” Berns explained.

 The issue surrounding the cancelation of the event stems from a verbal agreement between Forrest Buckner, Dean of Spiritual Life and Campus Pastor, and former university president, Beck Taylor, which requires a member of the chapel to attend any event in which sex is discussed.